brunocaramelo/vacancy_plan/README.md

 ## Observation:

-Laravel logs are being directed to the container's stderr, this can be seen by analyzing the container logs or running docker-compose without -d
+Laravel logs are being directed to the container's stderr, this can be seen by analyzing the container logs or running docker-compose without parameter -d